LuaOliveira/LuaOliveira/README.md

 ### What I am working on now..

-I am working with geolocation analysis and cloud computing.
+I am working with cloud computing and Database tools.

 ### About this Page